All Products

 Configure the dwd_log_info_di_odps node

-2. In the canvas of the workflow, move the pointer over the dwd_log_info_di_odps node and click Open Node.
+2. In the canvas, move the pointer over the dwd_log_info_di_odps node and click Open Node.

-3. Copy the following SQL statements and paste them in the code editor:
+3. Copy the following SQL and paste it into the code editor.

 -- Create the dwd_log_info_di_odps table.